Scripts

 Literal strings can be delimited by matching single or double quotes,

-and can contain the following C-like escape sequences: '\a' (bell),
+and can contain the following C-like escape sequences: '\a

 (apostrophe [single quote]).
 Moreover, a backslash followed by a real